 Keep your eyes open for birds starting to gather around the site towards the end of the day.
 This is a little easier during the winter as the sun sets early and it’s likely people will still be working when the birds begin to arrive.
 If large numbers of birds begin showing up regularly as the evening begins, it’s a good indication they’re using the site as a roosting spot.

 #4 Sickness and Absence

-However, by having a strict policy which requires all tradespeople, whether employed directly by the construction company or not, to call in and inform the site manager or foreman of any unusual illnesses, you can help make these patterns more easily identifiable.
+However, by having a strict policy which requires all tradespeople, whether employed directly by the construction company or not, to call in and inform the site manager or foreman of any illnesses, you can help make these patterns more easily identifiable.